 In moderate cases of muscle atrophy, use of a shim-able saddle pad with good quality inserts and cleverly placed tapered edge shims, can aid saddle fit until the horse has been re-conditioned and the top-line has been restored from correct riding/ground work and a proper fitting saddle.
 We can most certainly guide you here.
 Shimming is also recommended in instances where the horse requires additional shoulder clearance due to conformation issues, or is built 'downhill'.
 A shoulder shim will balance the saddle for the rider which is absolutely essential when riding horses that are naturally built downhill.
 More information on shimming further down this page.

-There are 2 flex tree models to choose from: The D Fit which is the Quarter Horse fit, and the LT fit which is the Gaited Horse fit.
-Now we dont have that many gaited horses here in Australia (though these numbers are growing) but I have found that this fit is particularly good for older horses or horses that have more curve to their back.
+Fits: Our goal is to have our EFF line feature all eight fits represented by FTBS.
+We don’t have them all at this time, but the flexibility allows independent modification of the bar rafter angle front and rear.
+This allows us to more properly fit a wide spectrum of back types, actually we have 2 flex tree models to choose from: The D Fit which is the Quarter Horse fit, and the LT fit which is the Gaited Horse fit.
+I have found that this fit is particularly good for older horses or horses that have more curve to their back.
 See further descriptions below.

-Please note: both tree types are suitable for short backed horses, as they are made specifically for Kuda Flex Saddles which are made specifically for short backed horses.
+Please note: both tree types D and LT are suitable for short backed horses, as they are made specifically for Kuda Flex Saddles which are made specifically for short backed horses.